jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 Analyzed soda bottling production line data to identify causes of downtime such as machine faults, operator errors, and product changeovers.

 ## Recommendations
+1) Provide batch change training for Mac and machine adjustment training for other operators.

+2) Leverage preventive maintenance schedules to minimize or predict machine failure.

+3) Upgrade or replace aging equipment with high downtime (need more data to ascertain age of equipment).

+4) Implement real-time tracking systems or forecasting methods to maintain optimal stock levels.

 ## Techniques & Procedures